-2.1 Overview EU farming systems
+1.2 Overview EU farming systems

 In Europe a large diversity exists in the farming systems and their distribution.
 Their distribution can be partly explained by environmental conditions, such as climate and soil types.
 For example the wet areas in Ireland and the peat meadow soils in The Netherlands are not suitable for arable crops, but can be used for grassland.
 Therefore these regions have a high share in dairy and/or beef production.
 In the Mediterranean areas, where low rainfall limits arable crops and grassland, perennial crops often can be grown.
 Also economic or logistic reasons can explain the distribution of certain farming types.
 For example, pig production is often concentrated in regions close to urban consumers to safeguard supply of fresh meat and close to ports to facilitate trade of feed and meat.
 Examples of these regions are Bretagne, serving the Paris area, the south of the Netherlands serving the Amsterdam-Rotterdam area and the Ruhr area in Germany, and Cataluña serving the Barcelona area (van Grinsven et al., 2018).
-Figure 2.1 shows the distribution of the six main farming types that are distinguished in the Nutri2Cycle project; arable crop farms, permanent crop farms, cattle farms, pig farms, poultry farms and mixed crop livestock farms.